Hanut Singh (soldier): In popular culture

 Lt Gen Hanut Singh was popular with his rajput style moustache.
-His famous quote in battlefield was "There's no armed commander in the army who can visualize a battlefield beyond the regimental level".
+His famous quote in battlefield was "There's no armoured commander in the army who can visualise a battlefield beyond the regimental level".
 A famous quote was made by Lt.
 Gen. Hanut Singh when he was passed over for the position of Army Chief, is, "If they don't want me, the loss is theirs".

 In the Param Vir Chakra TV series his character was played in the episode of 2nd Lt Arun Khetarpal, PVC.
-In the movie Ikkis, actor Rahul Dev has portrayed his character.
+In the 2026 film Ikkis, actor Rahul Dev has portrayed his character.